ly-via/lyvia/README.md

 Each project in this repository represents a learning journey where I've applied theoretical knowledge to practical challenges.
 Whether it's building a complex data pipeline, designing a user-friendly game interface, or analyzing data to answer real-world questions, these projects are a reflection of my commitment to continuous growth and exploration in the field of technology.

 ## How to Navigate
-Feel free to explore each project's directory for detailed documentation, source code, and any relevant files.
+Feel free to explore each project's directory **on different branches** for detailed documentation, source code, and any relevant files.
 The README file within each project provides more context on the objectives, technologies used, and outcomes.

 ## Let's Connect
 I'm always open to feedback, collaboration, and new opportunities.
 If something catches your eye or you have any questions, don't hesitate to reach out!